tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 ![Jenkins](17-jenkins.png)

+2. Please use the following repository when configuring the Jenkins job. `https://github.com/tekperfect/jenkins-terraform.git`

 ![Jenkins](18-jenkins.png)

 ![Jenkins](19-jenkins.png)

-2. You will need to copy the contents of the Jenkins file when creating your first CI/CD pipeline job
+3. You will need to copy the contents of the Jenkins file when creating your first CI/CD pipeline job

-3. After the job is created you will need to verify that the instance is deployed in your AWS account in the us-east-1 region.
+4. After the job is created you will need to verify that the instance is deployed in your AWS account in the us-east-1 region.

-4. If you were successful in getting your instance deploy please run the job again to destroy the instance per your instructors instructions.
+5. If you were successful in getting your instance deploy please run the job again to destroy the instance per your instructors instructions.

-5. The next steps in this process will include forking the code from your instructor and customizing the job so that you can utilize your own private key to access the AWS instance along with some other custom configuration changes to ensure the intance is deployed in accorgance with security best practices.
+6. The next steps in this process will include forking the code from your instructor and customizing the job so that you can utilize your own private key to access the AWS instance along with some other custom configuration changes to ensure the intance is deployed in accorgance with security best practices.